jdrichardsappacad/react-2021/week-14/practices/01-functional-component-jsx/README.md

 should be `paddingRight`).
 Also, each value in your key/value pairs should be represented in quotes as a string.

-Wrap a `span` tag around the two separate pokeCharacteristics.
+Inside your `h1` tag, wrap a `span` tag around the two separate pokeCharacteristics.
 Inside the first span make the background color green and the text white.
 Inside the second span make the background color white and the text green using hex colors.

 ## Add a Background Image Using External CSS